-Although there may be hundreds of factors why your Gaithersburg home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
-Knowing what they are may help you to understand what a technician means when they outline the choices for correcting the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Although there may be hundreds of factors why your Gaithersburg home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
+Identifying them may create some personal understanding what a technician is referring to when they address the choices for fixing the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

-Improper, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can pop the circuit breaker.
+Bad, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring often prevents the system from getting power or can pop the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant may indicate a leak or problem with the refrigerant system.
+Low refrigerant usually will suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
-All refrigerant leaks should be detected and repaired.
+All refrigerant leaks should be found and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 The fan on your air conditioner outside is responsible for moving the heat from your Gaithersburg home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional

-A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+A frozen coil often indicates an issue with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.